-The birdlife is wonderfully diverse here, too; as well as majestic bald eagles, you should spot cute puffins, distinguished by their dapper, black and white plumage and bright orange beaks.
+The birdlife that Alaska is known for is wonderfully diverse here, too; as well as majestic bald eagles, you should spot cute puffins, distinguished by their dapper, black and white plumage and bright orange beaks.

 Make the short road trip to the mighty Exit Glacier, fed by the Harding Icefield, the largest icefield in the USA.
 You can hike up through dense forests to flower-strewn mountain meadows above the glacier for the best views and as you stop for breath, take in the vast sea of ice and the frozen river of the glacier itself.

 There’s something mesmerizing about a row of snowy white mountains as a backdrop to the bright lights of a city.
 Residents of Anchorage are lucky to have the Chugach range as their playground during the summer and winter for hiking, skiing, and snowboarding, with trailheads starting just minutes from downtown.

 Pick a clear day and head up Flattop Mountain; from the top, which is indeed flat, a magnificent panorama unfolds that extends over the city and ocean beyond to the icy mass of Denali and the distant Aleutian Islands.